-In some locations outside Hawaii, native herbivores are

-repopulated through ranching: the capturing or collecting of juveniles and holding them until adulthood for relocation into depopulated areas, or moving adults from areas of high concentration into lower ones.
+In some locations outside Hawaii, native herbivores are repopulated through ranching: the capturing or collecting of adults from areas of high concentration into lower ones.
 Aquaculture can generate juveniles through captive-breeding programs, where they are held and grown in culturing facilities until they reach appropriate size to release into the wild.
 Specialized feeding mechanisms and variable diet preferences among herbivorous species, imply that some groups or size-classes of reef fishes are more important in controlling invasive algae (Choat, Robbins, and Clements, 2004; Hobson, 1974).